19hours/sg-statutes/Acts/Financial Advisers Act.md

 “partner” includes a person purporting to act as a partner;

-“relevant person” means any licensee, exempt financial adviser, representative of an exempt financial adviser, or officer or partner of a licensed financial adviser or an exempt financial adviser.
+“relevant person” means any licensed financial adviser, exempt financial adviser, representative, or officer or partner of a licensed financial adviser or an exempt financial adviser.

-[15/2003]
+[1/2009 wef 26/11/2010]

 [SF Bill, Clause 334]